 Ultimate Online Guide to the best places to visit and see on your South Norway road trip.
 Hiking trails, glaciers, waterfalls, viewpoint, cities, national parks, famous tourist attractions, hotels and more.

-Norway is an incredibly beautiful country to visit.
+Norway is an incredibly beautiful country to visit, so it should be part of your Scandinavian itinerary.
 You can find more general information about traveling in Norway in this detailed guide.
 Let‘s have a look at the most beautiful places to visit on your South Norway road trip.
-We divided this guide to following sections: hiking trails, glaciers, waterfalls, viewpoints, cities, and others.
+We divided this guide to the following sections: hiking trails, glaciers, waterfalls, viewpoints, cities, and others.

 In terms of difficulty, it’s mainly about the long distance.
 Technically, the journey to Troll’s tongue is not difficult and everything is well marked.
 The advantage is that you don‘t need to bring water for the whole trip because you will encounter several sources of drinking water in the form of mountain streams during the walk.